anaef/nginx-lws/doc/Library.md

 ## lws.setclose ()

 Marks the Lua state to be closed.
-When the request completes, the Lua state is closed.
+After the request is finalized, the Lua state is closed.

 ## lws.parseargs (args)